Ye knowe eek that in forme of speche is chaunge

 - Planet of the Apes.
 It's 2,000 years in the future, and the apes are still speaking perfect English.
 Although they don't call it that...Cornelius just says it was the language taught to him by his father and his father before him.

-- Lampshaded in the third Teenage Mutant Ninja Turtles movie, when the Turtles in Feudal Japan find that everyone they talk to knows English, which had been introduced to Japan only a few years earlier.
+- Lampshaded in Teenage Mutant Ninja Turtles III, when the Turtles in Feudal Japan find that everyone they talk to knows English, which had been introduced to Japan only a few years earlier.

 - The film version of Timeline has this, with medieval French and English soldiers speaking the early 21st century version of their languages perfectly so that the English troops have no problems communicating with the modern-day heroes.
-Averted quite expertly in the book.
+Averted by Translator Microbes in the book.

 - In the 1960 film version of The Time Machine, the Eloi speak perfect English over 800,000 years in the future.

 - Justified with the Morlock leader through the use of Psychic Powers.

 - In the 2002 film, English is NOT the main language.
 It is a dead language taught to some people akin to Latin.
 Teachers and well educated people are the only ones who know it.

 - WALL•E. Of course, there's a good reason why humans haven't really changed language a lot in a few centuries.

 - Probably present in Bujold's Vorkosigan Saga, which is at a remove from the present in a comparable way that we are from Ancient Rome, but characters read Shakespeare and use Yiddish as a Second Language.